- Expedition Cruise vessels

 Reducing the resistance of a ship today, makes it easier to do the energy transition tomorrow.
 The ship design becomes more future-proof.

 Added value design

-Clients appreciate an optimized design with lower lifecycle costs.
-Several public tenders have been won by integrating the Hull Vane benefits in the design from the start.
+Clients appreciate an optimised design with lower life cycle costs.
+Several public tenders have been won by integrating the Hull Vane® benefits in the design from the start.

 Custom Designed, Custom Built